rotationalio/rotational.io/content/en/blog/2023-02-07-building-a-raft-part-3.md

 We mentioned in part 2 that the leader in Raft periodically sends out "heartbeats" to let the followers know that it is still alive and well.
 This happens to be done using `AppendEntries`.
 If a follower receives a typical `AppendEntries` request from the leader it can consider that a heartbeat from the leader, but we can’t simply rely on those alone.
 If a leader doesn’t receive requests from clients then there would be no heartbeats!

-Instead, a leader periodically (say, every `n` seconds or so) will send an empty `AppendEntry` request to all of the followers (e.g. one without any new log entries).
+Instead, a leader periodically (say, every `n` seconds or so) will send an `AppendEntry` request without any new log entries to all of the followers.
 Followers can then tell this is a heartbeat from the leader and reset their election timeout, preventing a new election and therefore a new term.
 Speaking of which, it’s time to move on to the final RPC in Raft.

 ## Leader Election